Travelling around Wales

 Getting around North and South Wales by car is straightforward.
 Traveling from north to south is a picturesque route that includes Snowdonia, the Cambrian Mountains and the Brecon Beacons, it’s not the fastest route but think of the views, picnic and photo opportunities.

-Wales’ most scenic drives count among the best in Britain.
+The most scenic drives in Wales count among the best in Britain.
 Some favourite routes with fantastic views include the A466 along the Wye Valley, the B4574 from Rhayader to the Vale of Rheidol, the A4069 across the Black Mountain range, the A4086, A498 and A4085 around Snowdon and Marine Drive around Great Orme, Llandudno.

 Rural Wales is one of Britain’s best cycling destinations.
 By following the National Cycle Network, you can explore some of Wales’ most appealing country lanes, disused railway lines and forest paths by bike.
 Sustrans, the charity which created the network, has put together a list of recommended Easy Rides in Wales.
 There are also three major long-distance routes: